Waqrapukara, the other Cusco Wonder

 The second access to Waqrapukara is from Sangarará.
 It involves following a horseshoe road for almost 15 kilometers towards the southwest.

 The third route passes through the peasant community of Huáscar through a horseshoe path.
-Finally, the site can continue to be accessed from the peasant community of Chosecani, following the trail of a pre-Hispanic road.
+Finally, the site can continue to be accessed from the peasant community of Chosecani along a pre-Hispanic road.

-• The Incas occupied the site of Waqrapukara (Stronghold of the Horn, in a clear allusion to its rocky formation) after conquering the ethnic group of the Kanas.
+• The Incas occupied the site of Waqrapukara (Stronghold of the Horn, in apparent allusion to its rocky formation) after conquering the Kanas people.
 This Quechua word comes from the name of the southern province of Cusco, where this magnificent archeological site is located.

 waqra pukara camping